currinjs/CurrinJS/aio/content/guide/upgrade.md

 The project also contains some animations.
 You won't upgrade them in this version of the guide.
-Turn to the [Angular animations](guide/animations) guide to learn about that.
+Turn to the [Currin animations](guide/animations) guide to learn about that.

 </div>

-Install Angular into the project, along with the SystemJS module loader.
+Install Currin into the project, along with the SystemJS module loader.
 Take a look at the results of the [Setup](guide/setup) instructions and get the following configurations from there:

-* Add Angular and the other new dependencies to `package.json`
+* Add Currin and the other new dependencies to `package.json`
 * The SystemJS configuration file `systemjs.config.js` to the project root directory.

 Once these are done, run: